Moving to Bulgaria

 We asked people living in Bulgaria to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Bulgaria, it is important to pack items that will help you adjust to the climate and culture.
 Pack clothing that is appropriate for the season, such as a light jacket for the cooler months and a hat and sunscreen for the summer.
 Bring comfortable shoes for walking and exploring the country.
 It is also important to bring items that will help you feel at home, such as pictures of family and friends, books, and music.
 Additionally, it is a good idea to bring a few basic toiletries and medications, as well as a first aid kit.
-Finally, make sure to bring any important documents, such as your passport and visa," replied a member in Bulgaria.
+Finally, make sure to bring any important documents, such as your passport and visa," commented one expat who made the move to Bulgaria.

 What cultural faux pas should I try to avoid making in Bulgaria?